 - Define and communicate the responsibilities your editors, reviewers, and authors have towards inclusion and diversity.
 Provide resources to train and guide these stakeholders in promoting and supporting a more equitable scholarly communication environment.

 - Inform your stakeholders about unconscious bias, its impact on scholarly communication, and how to eradicate it.
-Examples from: APA, eLife, Elsevier, SAGE, The Royal Society.
+Examples from: AMA, eLife, Elsevier, SAGE, The Royal Society.

-- Provide comprehensive guidance with actionable steps to journal and book editors such as APA’s Equity, Diversity, and Inclusion Toolkit for Journal Editors, as well as topical guidance such as Elesevier’s toolkit for improving reviewer diversity.
+- Encourage journal and book editors to review and implement actions from resources such as APA’s Equity, Diversity, and Inclusion Toolkit for Journal Editors.

 - Define and encourage inclusive research practices, for example APA’s inclusive study design and reporting standards.